danielharrell/open-eyes-lect-2017-18/Open.md

 inside, awareness is nothing but openness.
 The way things seem is the way things are, as if we saw them from *no* point of view, and were outside ourselves as a matter of course.
-And to suspect otherwise, to think we are never outside ourselves wholly, to suppose we always see things from a point of view, to doubt that the way things seem is the way things are, is what awareness is like from the outside, or what Bergson attributes here to the speculations of philosophy.
-From the inside awareness is nothing but openness; but from the outside, awareness is enclosed in openness.
-And if our selfhood is what encloses it, then we can put the point again paradoxically.
-For from inside the self, it seems we have no self, and only from outside the self that we gain one.
+And to suspect otherwise; to think we are never outside ourselves wholly; to suppose we always see things from a point of view; to doubt that the way things seem is the way things are---this is what awareness is like from outside it, or from what Bergson attributes here to the speculations of philosophy.
+While awareness may be nothing but openness from the inside, from the outside, awareness is always enclosed in openness.
+And if our selfhood is what encloses it, then we can put the point again paradoxically, but even more paradoxically than before.
+For why is it only outside ourselves that being outside ourselves becomes not just questionable, but impossible?
+That is, why is it only outside ourselves that we seem to *gain* a self, the self we are always inside of, to make being outside ourselves a contradiction in terms?

 ,
 - This is a description of awareness as openness.